-This Letter of Understanding expires with the Collective Agreement unless renewed by the parties to the Collective Agreement and may be cancelled by either party by giving thirty (30) days' notice of such.
+This Letter of Understanding will terminate upon expiration of the Collective Agreement between the City of Trail and CUPE Local 2087 unless renewed by the parties.
+This Letter of Understanding may be terminated, without prejudice, by giving thirty (30) calendar day's notice to the other party.